spacetelescope/wfc3tools/lib/wfc3tools/htmlhelp/_sources/ir_pipeline.txt

 * At high signal levels, as saturation sets in, the response becomes highly non-linear and is not correctable to a scientifically useful degree.

-The signal in the zero read is temporarily added back to the zeroth read image of the science data before the linearity correction is applied and before teh saturation is judged.
+The signal in the zero read is temporarily added back to the zeroth read image of the science data before the linearity correction is applied and before the saturation is judged.
 Once the correction has been applied the signal is once again removed.
 This only occurs if the ZSIGCORR step is set to PERFORM.
 Saturation values for each pixel are stored in the NODE extension of the NLINFILE.
 After each group is corrected, the routine also sets saturation flags in the next group for those pixels that are flagged as saturated in the current group.
 This is necessary because the SCI image value of saturated pixels will sometimes start to go back down in the subsequent reads after saturation occurs, which means they could go unflagged by normal checking techniques.
 The SAMP and TIME arrays are not modified during this step.

 The format of the linearity reference file: